 عنوان مقاله [English]

-Landforms and their response to environmental changes is one of the most interested topics among geomorphologists.
+Landforms and their response to environmental changes are among the most interesting topics of geomorphologists.
 One of the landforms that is most affected by tectonic and erosion processes is the rivers.
-Rivers respond to tectonic processes that increase the height of landscapes and erosion processes that try to reduce the height of landforms.
+They respond to tectonic processes that increase the height of landscapes and erosion processes, trying to reduce the landforms’ height.
 This reaction can be well studied by analyzing the longitudinal profile of the rivers.
-One of the effective parameters in the study of tectonic and erosional status of regions is steepness and concavity.
-These parameters can be examined in the form of Stream Power Law (SPL).
-This function is related to incision power of streams.This relationship in the form of the linkage between slope and drainage area of the river in a logarithmic plot based on power regression, extracts the values of two parameters, the steepness and the concavity of the channel.
-In fact experimental studies by other researchers have shown that there is a direct relationship between rivers steepness and concavity with tectonic – erosive processes in the regions.
+One of the effective parameters in the study of tectonic and erosional status of regions is steepness and concavity, two parameters which could be examined in form of Stream Power Law (SPL).
+The function is related to the incision power of streams, giving a relation between slope and drainage area of the river in a logarithmic plot based on power regression, value extracts of the two parameters, and the channel’s steepness and concavity.
+In fact experimental studies by other researchers have shown that there is a direct correlation between steepness and concavity of rivers and tectonic – erosive processes in the regions.

-Result and Discussion: The three main rivers of the region, CheshmehAli, Astaneh and Tepal, were studied.
+The three main rivers of the region, Cheshmeh Ali, Astaneh, and Tepal were studied.
 All three rivers flow on the colluvium bed in the upstream and alluvial bed in the downstream.
-And all three affected by faults in some areas.
-Some such as CheshmehAli River in the southern part, has flowed into a fault valley.
-The activity of faults along the rivers, both in the resistance and alluvial parts has led to uplift of the rivers.
-These effects are seen in the high values of steepness index and low values of concavity index.
+Furthermore, all three are affected by faults in some areas.
+Some, such as Cheshmeh Ali River in the southern part, flows into a fault valley, where the activity of faults along the rivers, both in the resistance and alluvial parts, has uplifted the rivers.
+These effects can be seen in the high values of steepness index and low values of concavity index.
 The increase in the stream incision is seen in both the upper and lower section of the rivers due to the activity of faults in the region.
-But the steepness is higher in the upstream which is made of colluvium sediments.
-While in the downstream due to weakness of alluvial sediments the rate of erosion efficiency is higher.
-Therefore the change in the rate of steepness, concavity and erosion efficiency, in addition to active tectonic, is strongly affected by the bedrock of channels.
-Each rivers that is most faulted also has higher values of the steepness index.
-CheshmehAli River, part of which is located completely in the faulted valley, has the highest rate of steepness compared to other rivers.
-The Astaneh River has been affected by the Astaneh fault in several parts, and the fault has led to the uplift of the river by cutting off the Quaternary sediments.
+However, the steepness is higher in the upstream, which is made of colluvium sediments.
+While downstream, due to the weakness of alluvial sediments the rate of erosion efficiency is higher.
+Therefore the change in the rate of steepness, concavity, and erosion efficiency, in addition to active tectonic, is strongly affected by the channels’ bedrock.
+Each rivers that is faultier also has higher values of the steepness index.
+Cheshmeh Ali River, part of which is located completely in the faulted valley, has the highest rate of steepness, compared to other rivers.
+Astaneh River is affected by Astaneh fault in several parts, and the fault has uplifted the river by cutting off the Quaternary sediments.
 The high values of steepness parameter in this river confirm existence of active tectonic.
-The Tepal River in its upper part shows high values of steepness parameter, but in the downstream part where the river flows on agricultural lands, the rate of erosion efficiency has increased and in contrast the rate of steepness parameter has decreased.
-This is due to human activities that have caused the rate of erosion to exceed the rate of tectonic processes.
-Therefore, human activities are able to transform the relationships between internal and external processes that are effective in changing landforms.
+In its upper part, Tepal River shows high values of steepness, but downstream, where the river flows on agricultural lands, the erosion efficiency rate increases and, in contrast, the steepness rate decreases.
+This is due to human activities, which exceed the rate of erosion from that of tectonic processes.
+Therefore, human activities are able to transform the relations between internal and external processes that are effective in changing landforms.

-Conclusion: The results show that reaching the equilibrium profile in each river depends on a set of factors include erosion, tectonic and lithology.
-Fault in the channel path leads to an increase in the height and slope of the river channel and erosion accurse in response to this change.
-Tectonic processes increase the incision capacity of rivers as a result of increasing the slope of the channel, which increase the volume of sediments produced in the river.
-Of course, like that Tepal River, we must consider the role of human activities in increasing the rate of erosion efficiency.
+Results show that reaching the equilibrium profile in each river depends on a set of factors, such as erosion, tectonic, and lithology.
+Presence of a fault in the channel path increases the height and slope of the river channel, leading to further erosion in response to this.
+Tectonic processes boost the incision capacity of rivers as a result of increasing their channels’ slopes, which in turn leads to production of more sediments in the river.
+Of course, similar to Tepal River, we must consider the role of human activities in increasing the rate of erosion efficiency.